 Stress Corrosion Cracking typically occurs due to improper materials selection, heat treatment and unforeseen environmental conditions, i.e., inadequate maintenance, thermal transient conditions, or lack of consideration of residual stresses.
 It is one of the most common environmentally assisted failure modes encountered.
 Read more about SCC.

 - Crack Growth Analyses

 - Thermal Crack Growth Mitigation Techniques

 - Elastic-Plastic (J Integral) Fracture Mechanics

-Bill O’Donnell, Sr. has published numerous Technical Publications which include topics in SCC.
+President Bill O’Donnell has published numerous Technical Publications which include topics in Stress Corrosion Cracking.
 A few are: